lpratt30/lpratt30.github.io/aboutme.md

 - Machine Learning, Reinforcement Learning, Deep Learning, Operating Systems, High Performance Computing, High Performance Computing Architecture, Big Data for Healthcare Analytics, Knowledge Based Artificial Intelligence, Machine Learning for Trading

-During my studies, I learned not only do I have an interest in data, I also find classical CS topics such as System's to be very interesting.
+During my studies, I learned not only do I have an interest in data, I also find classical CS topics such as Systems to be very interesting.

 I am interested in roles that require data analysis and/or Machine Learning.
 I am also interested in roles for software development.
 Finally, I am interested in research oriented roles.

-Basically, I am open to working on any interesting problems that I believe will augment my skills for the future.
+In summary, I am passionate for working on any interesting problems that will augment my skills for the future.